Last updated 14 November 2024

 While the number of homes empty for 12 months or more only represents a small proportion of Scotland’s homes (about 1%) there are higher concentrations of such homes in island and rural council areas.

-Figure 1: Long-term empty homes that have been empty for 12 months plus as a proportion of total homes by local authority
+Figure 1: Long-term empty homes that have been empty for over a year as a proportion of total homes by local authority

 A previous parliamentary committee’s inquiry in 2019 into empty homes identified that areas of economic decline within a council area may also have problems with empty homes.